 These diagram tools have become invaluable to modern business, and with so many cases for their use, it's important that workers of all experience levels can produce clear and effective examples that can be shared across a team and understood at a glance.

 A company's success relies on quality assurance and quality output.
-With the Seven Basic Tools of Quality solution for ConceptDraw PRO, you have the diagramming power to reach that standard.
+With the Seven Basic Tools of Quality solution for ConceptDraw DIAGRAM, you have the diagramming power to reach that standard.